uc-python/python-for-web-scraping/02-simple-scraper/md_slides/intro.md

 2. Example: Pulling Balance Sheet Data

-3. Conceptual Overview of Web Requests

-4. Reviewing the Example with Our New Knowledge

-5. Exercises
+  a.
+Preparation

+  b.
+Pulling Data

+  c.
+Post-processing

+  d.
+Extraction

 ---

 # Goals

-1. Students will successfully pull a balance sheet from the Kroger 10k into a Pandas DataFrame.
+1. Students will successfully pull a balance sheet from the Kroger 10k and extract metrics such as total assets, liabilities, and equity.

-2. Students will be able to explain the path by which the data was extracted and loaded into Python.
+2. Students will be able to replicate the process on other very similar documents, such as other 10ks from Edgar.

 ---